Formalizing and Evaluating Requirements of Perception Systems for Automated Vehicles using Spatio-Temporal Perception Logic: Problem Definition

 \subsection{Overall Solution}

 We define syntax and semantics of Spatio-Temporal Perception Logic (STPL) over sets of points in topological space, and quantifiers over objects.
 We build a monitoring algorithm over TPTL, MTL, and $S4_u$ and show the practicality, expressivity and efficiency of the algorithm by presenting examples.
 This is a powerful language and monitoring algorithm with many applications for verification and testing of complex perception systems.
-Our proposed language and its monitoring algorithm are different than prior works as we discussed in the introduction, and briefly listed below.
-STPL: \begin{itemize} \item reasons over spatial and temporal properties of objects through functions and relations; \item extends the reasoning of prior set-based logics by equipping them with efficient offline monitoring algorithm tools; \item focused on expressing and reasoning perception systems; and \item is supported by open source monitoring tools. \end{itemize}
+Our proposed language and its monitoring algorithm are different than prior works as we discussed in the introduction (see also related works in Section \ref{sec:related}), and briefly summarized below.
+STPL \begin{itemize} \item reasons over spatial and temporal properties of objects through functions and relations; \item extends the reasoning of prior set-based logics by equipping them with efficient offline monitoring algorithm tools; \item focuses on expressing functional requirements for perception systems; and \item is supported by open source monitoring tools. \end{itemize}